-Rather, it’s the portion of your overall funds that are available after you’ve met all your financial obligations, like handing over your rent check and making your student loan payments.
+The meaning of residual income is straightforward: It’s the portion of your overall income that’s available after you’ve met all your financial obligations for a given time period (usually monthly), e.g. paying your rent or mortgage, utilities, and making your credit card or student loan payments.

 Calculating Residual Income

 Before you can accurately calculate residual income, you’ll need to create a thorough, honest budget, which will show you exactly where all your money is going each month.

 Once you’ve fully tabulated your budget and monthly expenses, the residual income formula is fairly simple.

 To calculate your residual income, take the total amount of money you earn in income and subtract the total you’re obligated to spend on a monthly basis.
 The difference is your residual income.

 Or, put another way: Total monthly income – all monthly expenses = residual income